 Dr. Hsu leads the new Mischer Neuroscience Institute Cancer Neurology Clinic for the treatment of patients with neurological issues resulting from chemotherapy, and the Brain Metastases Clinic, whose staff of affiliated neuro-oncologists, neuroradiologists, neuropathologists, oncologists and neurosurgeons works closely with oncologists to provide personalized and innovative care to patients with brain tumors.

-“Our goal with both clinics is to provide a much-needed niche service to the general oncologic community,” says Dr. Hsu, who provides consultation at Memorial Hermann-Texas Medical Center, Memorial Hermann Memorial City Medical Center and Memorial Hermann The Woodlands Hospital.
+“Our goal with both clinics is to provide a much-needed niche service to the general oncologic community,” says Dr. Hsu, who provides consultation at Memorial Hermann-Texas Medical Center, Memorial Hermann Memorial City Medical Center and Memorial Hermann The Woodlands Medical Center.
 “Cancer patients present with a complex mix of health issues.
 The problem itself may be easy to identify but the cause can be more difficult to determine.
 Is the problem with a breast cancer patient’s leg related to a herniated disk – completely unrelated to the breast cancer – or is it related to radiation or chemotherapy toxicity or to the malignancy itself?
 As a neurologist I can look at the big picture from a comprehensive perspective.”

 With the addition of genetic counselor Krista Qualmann, M.S., the Mischer Neuroscience Institute now operates a Neurogenetics Clinic offering adult genetic counseling services based on an evaluation of personal and family medical history.
 Qualmann identifies genetic risk and explains inheritance patterns, provides education on the natural history of disease and discusses the risks, benefits and limitations of available genetic testing options.
 She also makes recommendations for screening, treatment and management and provides supportive counseling.